dannys-platformsh/rstrict/README.md

         -- \
         curl https://example.com
 ```
-** If pass --rox for the binary to exec and any linked libraries then optional --ldd and --add-exec helpers may be removed.
+** `--ldd` and `--add-exec` are optional convenience flags, including the executables path and any dependencies with `--rox` will have the same effect.

 ## Security Model